Atom058/AtmelRC/README.md

 	1. Channel B, low (PB1 flashing)
 	1. Channel B, middle (PB0 & PB1 flashing)
 1. __NOTE__: the middle position for A is only visible if Channel B is not present.
 Both outputs flashing indicates calibration done!
-1. Disconnect __PB2__ from VCC. __IMPORTANT:__ _Do not disconnect power to the ATTiny85 during this step, as this might lead to the EEPROM becoming corrupted_.
-The calibration values is stored to EEPROM, making them persistent.
+1. Disconnect __PB2__ from VCC.
+The calibration values is stored to EEPROM, making them persistent. __IMPORTANT__: _Do not disconnect power to the ATTiny85 during this step, as this might lead to the EEPROM becoming corrupted_.
 1. DONE!
 The maximum and minimum values are now stored.

 ## Pins